The untold story: Controlling costs through payment integrity

 - Example: An immunization can only be billed once per day.
 An appendectomy is limited to 1 procedure because a person only has 1 appendix.

-- Technical Validation: Rule ensures accurate payment by preventing 2 entities from billing for the same technical component of a service.
+- Technical Validation: This rule ensures accurate payment by preventing 2 entities from billing for the same technical component of a service.

-- Bundling: Occurs when multiple procedure codes are billed for a group of procedures covered by 1 comprehensive code
+- Bundling: This rule ensures that multiple procedure codes are not billed for a group of procedures that should be covered by 1 comprehensive code.

 - Example: Provider billed for screening and office visit separately when the screening would be included in the office visit.

-Payment integrity capabilities like these have helped UnitedHealthcare deliver its clients a $29.162 PMPM savings, or almost $350 in savings per member annually.
+Payment integrity capabilities like these have helped UnitedHealthcare deliver its clients a $34.86 PMPM total average savings through the entire process, or almost $420 in savings per member annually.3

 As an issue that affects the bottom line for employers and their employees, health care fraud demands serious and strategic solutions.
-To learn more about these and other payment integrity solutions, reach out to your consultant, broker or UnitedHealthcare representative.
+To learn more about payment integrity solutions, reach out to your consultant, broker or UnitedHealthcare representative.

 Uncover more ways to help clients save.